The language used in this library is designed to:

 - Identify the deficiency;

 - Make a recommendation.
-This is typically a recommendation for further evaluation, correction, repair, or replacement, by a qualified contractor (-QC), a structural engineer (- SE), or a specialist of some sort.
+This is typically a recommendation for further evaluation, correction, repair, or replacement, by a qualified contractor, a structural engineer, or a specialist of some sort.

 Building Code is Not Cited

-The reason that building code is not cited is that if an inspector should wind up in court, if code were cited, an opposing attorney might claim that since code was cited, the inspector was performing a building code inspection and therefore was responsible for identifying all code violations.
+The reason that building code is not cited.
 For educational purposes only, in some versions of the Library the Standard (IRC, IBC, IPC, etc.) and section will be listed in case the inspector wants to refer to a particular code provision for clarification.
-This information is not included in any narratives.
+This information is not included in the narratives.

 Using Proper Terms: If an inspector winds up defending their report in court, their task will be easier if the report contains professional level language.
 Example: "footer" is a misnomer.
 The part of the foundation that rests directly on soil is called a "footing".
-Look on any set of building plans or specifications by an architect or engineer and you will find that this is true.
+Look on any set of building plans for confirmation.